 5 Ways to Be Grateful Even When Life is Rough

-Here are five different gratitude practices that will take you less than fifteen minutes a day.
+To help you out, here are five different gratitude practices you can use to start feeling grateful when you don't feel like feeling grateful.
+Each one is simple.
+Each one will take you less than fifteen minutes a day.

 1. Start a Gratitude Journal.